Mexico › Puerto Vallarta

 Where to change money in Puerto Vallarta?

-Try to use ATMs to withdraw peso cash in PV (check with your bank before leaving to confirm you can use a debit card and how much they will charge – using credit cards can incur interest and fees).
+Try to use ATMs to withdraw peso cash in PV (check with the bank before leaving to confirm it’s possible to use a debit card and how much they will charge – using credit cards can incur interest and fees).
 Otherwise, banks and cash exchange booths in the city tend to give better rates than anything at the airport.

 Where should I stay in Puerto Vallarta?